deqangss/aics2019_challenge_adv_mal_defense/README.md

 This code repository for the paper [Enhancing Robustness of Deep Neural Networks Against Adversarial Malware Samples: Principles, Framework, and AICS'2019 Challenge](https://arxiv.org/abs/1812.08108), Li et al., AICS 2019

 ## Overview
-Four kinds of defenses are implemented against adversarial evasion attacks produced by AICS 2019 organiser.
-We have put descriptions of the challenge problem in the directory `challenge`.
+Four kinds of defenses are implemented against adversarial evasion attacks produced by the AICS 2019 organiser.
+The descriptions of the challenge problem are put in the folder `challenge`.
 More information can be found [here](http://www-personal.umich.edu/~arunesh/AICS2019/challenge.html).

 ## Dependencies:
 * python 2.7 or python 3.6